Networking

 If you want Sombra to listen over HTTPS (on the ports defined in INTERNAL_PORT_HTTPS

-), you can add TLS certs on Sombra.
-If you are using the Reverse Tunnel, this is only applicable to the Sombra Customer Ingress.
-If you are using Direct Connection, this also applies to the external HTTPS server that Transcend will connect to.
+for the Transcend Ingress), you can add TLS certs on Sombra.
+If you are using the Reverse Tunnel for the Transcend Ingress (the default), this configuration only applies to the Customer Ingress.
+If you are using Direct Connection for the Transcend Ingress, then this configuration also applies to the external HTTPS server that Transcend will connect to.

 SOMBRA_TLS_CERT